-The current owner and his family will keep a small stakeholder part of the property, but this will be a non-controlling ownership setup.
+The current owner and his family will keep a small stakeholder part of the Atlantic City casino, but this will be a non-controlling ownership setup.
 Deifik took the chance to thank more than 3,000 employees for their work to bring the facility to life and make it prosper.

 He also underlined that the sale should keep the same process alive and allow the casino to grow into its next phase of operation.
 The hopes are that none of the same employees will lose their job as the result of the ownership transition and that the new owners will prefer to keep them on board for the casino’s future.
 But, this will only be known once the next owners decide to come out and publicly state their plans.

 Atlantic City’s Troubled Casino Landscape

 The changing of hands cannot be interpreted in any other way than to once more point out how challenging the Atlantic City gambling industry has become.

 Last summer, two major casinos opened up in the city.
 One was Ocean Resort while the Hard Rock Casino also opened its doors in Atlantic City.
 The two of them upped the number of the big casinos in the city to nine.

 Now, it looks like the market saturation has been gravely underestimated, just like it was between 2014 and 2016 when five properties in the city closed down as well.

 Based on the tax revenue you can say that the overall revenue in Atlantic City are going up, which is also what gaming experts predicted.
 But the bigger pie has to be shared with more casinos.